camec-mechanical-solutionscamec-mechanical-solutions

 • End of life vehicles and their components

 It is important to underline that “special waste” does not automatically mean “hazardous waste“: special waste must be disposed of in compliance with specific procedures and regulations, which differ according to the quality, quantity and place of production, but this does not mean that they are produced intrinsically harmful to the environment or to humans, just as urban waste does not mean that it won’t require special attention.
-A home refrigerator or washing machine, for example, being WEEE products (prodotti RAEE), must be disposed of following a specific procedure, even if they are municipal waste to all effects.
+A home refrigerator or washing machine, for example, being WEEE products, must be disposed of following a specific procedure, even if they are municipal waste to all effects.
 Alongside the first distinction between municipal waste and special waste, therefore, a further classification must always be made, which is necessary to distinguish hazardous waste from non-hazardous waste.

 How to treat urban plastic waste and special plastic waste